 You never know when a kiss could happen, so having mints or some sort of minty candy or gum on hand is a great idea.
-But, let's say for the sake of argument, your roommate stole the last of your minty freshness from your bag, then a lemon is a pretty decent second choice.
-No, I'm not suggesting you carry around lemons with you (unless you really want to), but I am suggesting you ask for a sliced lemon from your waiter and drop it in your water.
+But, let's say for the sake of argument, your roommate stole the last of your minty freshness from your bag.
+In that case, a lemon is a pretty decent second choice.
+The citrus can neutralize bad breath.
+If you're in a restaurant, all you have to do is ask your serve for a slice of lemon, and drop it in your water.

 4. Follow Your Partner’s Lead

-When it comes to kissing, it’s about compromise — especially if you and your partner don’t have the same technique.
-Not everyone kisses the same way so sometimes it's a matter of meeting in the middle.
+Now, to get into the actual act of kissing, remember that it’s all about compromise — especially if you and your partner don’t have the same technique.
+Not everyone kisses the same way, which is why it's often a matter of meeting in the middle.
 You know, a proper give and take.
 So, if you notice you have different techniques, try letting your partner lead the way...